 Photo by Elle Hughes

 While it’s ultimately your decision to sell photos or not, we’re all about helping your business grow and maximizing its potential.
-With that said, we’ve compiled a list of five things tour operators lose out on by choosing to give away photos for free.

 1) Comping guests.
 Let’s face it, s**t happens and sometimes, it’s completely out of your control.
 Nowadays, service-based businesses rely on positive, online reviews for growth.
 Therefore, you must ensure that guests are always leaving happy.
 Selling photos gives you the option to quickly and easily comp guests photos of their experience in a customer-service emergency.
 The result?
 Your guest leaves with a smile on their face and once in a lifetime memory with their friends and family.
 If you were, however, providing tour photos for free, you would likely have to give up a high-cost inventory item like t-shirts to an unhappy guest, or worse, refund the entire ticket price.
 Worst case scenario, if you provide all guests with free photos and someone has a complaint, you’ve just made it easier for them to share their negative experience with everyone – your branding included.

 3) Hire the Best Guides.
 Hiring great talent is tough.
 Every summer, the hiring madness begins and in many areas, competitors are situated so closely together that it takes a strong differentiator to draw in top talent.
 Selling photos actually provides a differentiator between you and your competitors for prospective guides.
 Photo sales result in extra revenue that you can invest, for example, in boosting your staff’s pay.
-If you give away your photos for free, you ’ll miss out on that additional revenue stream.
+If you give away your photos for free, you’ll miss out on that additional revenue stream.
 This may result in having to find alternate sources of revenue, like digging into ticket margins, which may already be spread too thin.
 Selling photos provides a simple, additional revenue stream that can raise your wages to help you attract the best talent in the community.

 4) Passionate Referrals.
 Guests will, almost intuitively, post reviews of their tour online as well as refer family and friends.
 Selling photos increases the number of and highlights more passionate referrals from your guests, for your operation.
 If photos are provided for free, then even guests who are are not passionate about or loyal to your brand will receive photos.
 You risk providing guests who may detract others from your company the proof and medium to voice their negative opinions.
 You can’t use a software program to block negative reviews to TripAdvisor because it is against their Terms of Service and you may risk having your company banned.
 Selling photos ensures that those who are likely to promote your business receive a premium product, invest more of their time and money into it and, of course, have a photo memory to keep forever.
 When guests purchase and share your photos, you know that your best, most spirited promoters are showing off your business to the world.